-Today is the day the Terminalwire source code is now available under the GNU Affero General Public License (AGPL)!
-That means that you can confidently use Terminalwire in your project and not have to worry about what happens if the company behind it goes out of business 🥷💨 or goes in a direction you don’t like.
+Today is that day!
+Terminalwire, including the source code, is now available under the GNU Affero General Public License (AGPL).
+This means that you can confidently use Terminalwire in your project and not have to worry about what happens if the company behind it goes 🥷💨.

-If AGPL doesn’t work for your organization or you need support, integration, and consulting services, don’t worry, Terminalwire is available under a commercial license.
+If AGPL doesn’t work for your organization don’t worry, Terminalwire is still available under a commercial license.

-Terminalwire streams the command line from your web framework to a thin client that runs on your users’ workstations.
-It borrows familiar concepts from web browsers like cookies and same-domain policies so that it’s familiar to people who use web frameworks, like Rails.
+Terminalwire streams the command-line from your web framework to a thin-client that runs on your users’ workstations.
+It borrows a lot of concepts from web browsers like cookies, same-domain policies so that it’s familiar to people who use web frameworks, like Rails.

 The Terminalwire server is split into two parts:

-Terminalwire Server - Most of the Terminalwire server is implemented here, including the protocol that emits commands to the thin client and the Thor wrapper.
-It’s designed to work on Rack-compatible web servers across a wide variety of Ruby servers and frameworks.
+Terminalwire Server - Most of the Terminalwire server is implemetend in here, including the protocol that emits commands to the thin-client and the Thor wrapper.
+It’s designed to work on Rack-compatible web servers across a wide variety of Ruby servers & frameworks.

 Terminalwire Rails - The Rails integration for Terminalwire provides generators so you can run commands like rails g terminalwire:install MyApp